deliciousbrains/wp-db-backup/readme.txt

 = Why are only the core database files backed up by default? =

 Generally the most important site data is stored in the core WordPress tables.
-It's not uncommon for some plugins to have a bunch of visitor statistics stored in their custom tables. aren’t usually considered essential data that needs to be restored after a catastrophic failure.
-However, it’s possible that some important data is stored in certain of these additional tables, and you may want to back them up.
+It's not uncommon for some plugins to have a bunch of visitor statistics stored in their custom tables that aren’t usually considered essential data that needs to be restored after a catastrophic failure.
+However, it’s possible that some important data is stored in these additional tables, and you may want to back them up.
 We recommend reviewing the current tables in your database, and deciding which ones you would need in the case of a catastrophic failure.

 = Why aren’t my backups being generated correctly? =